 We will achieve this by:

-- Dedicated bus lanes between Lower Albert Street and Lower Hobson Street.
+- creating dedicated bus lanes between Lower Albert Street and Lower Hobson Street

 How will Quay Street look once construction is complete